syncfusion-content/php-docs/PHP/TimePicker/Getting-started.md

 ### Set MinTime and MaxTime

-EJ DatePicker provides API through which you can set the maximum and minimum allowed time values to be picked from the popup.
+EJ TimePicker provides API through which you can set the maximum and minimum allowed time values to be picked from the popup.
 Min and Max time values can be set at initialization as show below.

 {% highlight html %}